ey7/project-two/README.md

 - Thanks to [W3 Schools](https://www.w3schools.com/howto/howto_js_scroll_to_top.asp) for their example of the implementation of the scroll to top button.
 I modified their example for my own app with an svg arrow.

 - Thanks to [Chart JS](https://www.chartjs.org/) for a simple and easy to use visual chart implementation for the bar chart on the graph.html page.
+I tweaked and modified their base example to suit my needs, and was please with the result.

 ## How to deploy your own version of the website

  - Ensure that git is installed on your machine.
  - Visit the repository, and Click 'Clone or download' and copy the code for http.
- - Open a terminal in your root directory, i.e. the directory where you want to download the website files
+ - Open a terminal in your root directory, i.e. the directory where you want to download the website files.
  - Type 'git clone ' followed by the link for the github repository that you want to clone/download, for example git clone https://github.com/ey7/project-two.git
  - When this completes you have your own version of the website, which you are free to alter as you wish.